Amruda-glitch/Analysis-via-Snowflake-Cloud-/README.md

 # Analysis-via-Snowflake-Cloud-
-Analysis on Obesity dataset from the Snowflake Cloud using Decision Tree
+Analysis on dataset from the Snowflake Cloud using necessary Algorithms.